MRtrix3/MRtrix3.github.io/README.md

 Alternatively, to coordinate anncouncements between the blog and [MRtrix community forum](http://community.mrtrix.org/), there is an additional companion script `gen_blog.py` at the top directory of the site that will similarly generate a new post, but additionally pre-fill the content from the *latest* forum announcement post.
 A few things to keep in mind:

-* **There is job scheduled daily on our forum server that automatically runs this script**.
-So in general there shouldn't be a need for a user to manually generate blog entries
+* **There is a job scheduled daily on our forum server that automatically runs this script**, so in general there shouldn't be a need for a user to manually generate blog entries
 * Currently, the forum post must be in the announcements category to successfully be fetched
 * If the corresponding blog post already exists, the script will not regenerate the post
 * By default, the script only generates a blog post for the single most recent forum post, however there is the additional `--all` option if you want to fetch and generate all latest posts.